Which Smart Home System is Best?

 Control4 and Savant each have standard interfaces, although they are quite different from one another.
 The Control4 interface is designed for simplicity.
 It is easy to use and understand, leveraging large icons for each category.
 We find that our customers pick it up very quickly.

-Savant's user interface is a little sleeker looking, utilizing photography to represent different rooms and scenes.
+Savant's user interface historically was a little sleeker looking, utilizing photography to represent different rooms and scenes.
 We think that it's a bit less intuitive for first-time users than Control4, but with the number of mobile apps people use today, either of these should become second nature for you very quickly.
+Control4 did a major upgrade in 2020 that now has a very clean and sleek look as well.

 While there are two version of Crestron, today we're going to focus on the more advanced, custom solution, as it's the most common system available through large Crestron integrators.
 For this type of system, the user interface is actually determined by the integrator -- the company that is designing and installing your system.
 This can be good or bad, depending on the integrator, so be sure to ask to see their interface before you commit.
 Make sure the Crestron interface is easy and intuitive to use, rather than something that looks cool but no one can figure out how to navigate.